Aeternalis-Ingenium/FastAPI-Backend-Template/README.md

 * [SQLAlchemy 2.0](https://docs.sqlalchemy.org/en/20/orm/extensions/asyncio.html) $\rightarrow$ The go-to database interface library for Python.
 The 2.0 is the most recent update where it provides asynchronous setup.
 * [CODEOWNERS](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) $\rightarrow$ A file for distributing the responsibilities in our project to each team/team mate.

-The choice for my project development worklow is usually the [Trund-Based Development](https://trunkbaseddevelopment.com/), hence the name `trunk` for the main branch repository instead of `master` or `main`.
+The choice for my project development worklow is usually the [Trunk-Based Development](https://trunkbaseddevelopment.com/), hence the name `trunk` for the main branch repository instead of `master` or `main`.

 ## Using this Template